Jeraldy/JeddyJs/README.md

 - At this point every thing is all setup, but our widget constellation doesn't recognise the presence of reducers.
 - Now lets do that in *index.js*
 - **index.js**
+  - We import the root reducer from *'./Reducers/index'* and then passing it to our main widget so that it becomes available down the tree.
+  - We are calling the updateState inside the *componentDidMount* to subscribe and activate the initial state.
 ```js
 import { Jeddy, StatefulWidget } from "jeddy";
 import reducers from './Reducers/index';